2 Cookin Mamas

 • Bake for 20 minutes.
 The cookies will still be almost white with just a tinge of gold.

-• Cool snowballs slightly then shake in a bag of confectioner’s sugar.
+• Cool snowballs slightly then shake in a zip-top bag filled with of powdered sugar.
 Store in airtight container.

 Notes